 There’s a lot of WordPress themes and builders you can choose from to design your website, but only a few that really benefit the Core Web Vitals.
 We highlight the best options you can work with installing a theme or builder.
-We’ll also go over tools you can use to gain healthy Page Experience scores and a step-by-step that you can follow when using optimization plugins to improve your page scores.

 Essentially, Core Web Vitals is a set of user-centric metrics, created by Google.
 This update was introduced to measure page health, with attention being placed on an uninterrupted user experience.
 Content loading speed, interactivity and visual stability make up the set of measurements.